drwaldron/Haystack-Emotion-CLI/README.md

 # Emotion Detection Python/CLI - Emotion API
-Determine the Emotion of a person using his/her picture and the haystack artificial intelligence API
+Determine the Emotion of a person using his/her picture and the haystack artificial intelligence API.

 ### Usage
 ```